 Domestic: From Jakarta to Medan by Garuda Indonesia GA180 arriving at 08:00 (daily) or GA182 arriving at 10:15.

-End the walk at Tip Top Restaurant which dates back to the time of Dutch colonization.
-Enjoy lunch here before heading to the hotel (check-in time is 14:00).
+Lunch will be served at Tip Top Restaurant which history dates back to the time of Dutch colonization and

 After checking in, take some time to freshen up and relax in the room.